 It follows that, going by the statistics collected and provided by Jodie Sinnema in her article, far from being less serious than that in the USA, the fatality rate from hospital-acquired MRSA infections is at the very least more than four times worse in Canada than it is in the USA.

-Update 2008 03 27: If you were at all worried about the Edmonton Journal’s front-page report, 2008 03 24, on the dire state of the quality of health care with respect to MRSA infections and -fatalities caused by Canadian hospitals, you can rest much easier after reading another article on “Superbug spreading outside hospitals” (Edmonton Journal, 2008 03 27, top of A6).
+Update 2008 03 27: If you were at all worried about the Edmonton Journal’s front-page report, 2008 03 24, on the dire state of the quality of health care with respect to MRSA-related infections and fatalities caused by Canadian hospitals, you can rest much easier, after reading another article on “Superbug spreading outside hospitals” (Edmonton Journal, 2008 03 27, top of A6).

 While the Edmonton Journal’s March 24 article on MRSA infections reported that “an estimated 220,000 people across Canada suffer from hospital-acquired infections each year, and 8,000 die…”, the Edmonton Journal’s March 27 article reduces the size of that calamity to “5,787 “newly identified” MRSA cases during the 2006 surveillance period, of which 3,561, or 62 per cent, were acquired in the hospital, seven per cent in other acute care hospitals and eight per cent in long-term care facilities.
 Community-acquired MRSA accounted for 893, or 15 per cent, of the reported cases….”.